Water Resistant mark: ISO 2281 water-resistant watches standard

 Except the thermal shock resistance test all further ISO 2281 testing should be conducted at 18 °C to 25 °C temperature.
 Regarding pressure ISO 2281 defines: 1 bar = 105 Pa = 105 N/m2.

-This has since be replaced by the ISO 22810:2010 standard, which covers all activities up to specified depth and clears up ambiguities with the previous standard.
+This has since been replaced by the ISO 22810:2010 standard, which covers all activities up to specified depth and clears up ambiguities with the previous standard.

 In practice, the survivability of the watch will depend not only on the water depth, but also on the age of the sealing material, past damage, temperature, and additional mechanical stresses.

 ISO 6425 divers' watches standard

 The standards and features for diving watches are regulated by the ISO 6425 – Divers' watches international standard.
 This standard was introduced in 1996.
 ISO 6425 defines such watches as: A watch designed to withstand diving in water at depths of at least 100 m and possessing a system to control the time.
 Diving watches are tested in static or still water under 125% of the rated (water) pressure, thus a watch with a 200-metre rating will be water resistant if it is stationary and under 250 metres of static water.
 ISO 6425 testing of the water resistance or water-tightness and resistance at a water overpressure as it is officially defined is fundamentally different from non-dive watches, because every single watch has to be tested.
 Testing diving watches for ISO 6425 compliance is voluntary and involves costs, so not every manufacturer present their watches for certification according to this standard.

 ISO 6425 testing of a diver's watch consists of: